 We are at the forefront of retail design with an established reputation for completing innovative and successful projects for our clients.

 Our projects range from urban solutions in open streets, partially covered streets and arcades to stand alone destinations which are fully enclosed.
 They demonstrate a range of configurations from single level to multilevel arrangements to maximise a site’s value.
 Each solution is unique and responds to the individual brief and location.

-For more information please see our Places for Shopping brochure.
+For more information, please see our Retail and Mixed Use brochure.

 Justin is based in our London studio and leads a talented team of retail and residential designers from the UK, USA, Europe and Asia working primarily on residential developments and shopping centre refurbishments and extensions, both in the UK and internationally.